JLESC/jlesc.github.io/_projects/lossy-compress-linear-algebra.md

 compiled into a publication for 2022.
 These works will be used in the current integration of lossy compression into [pySDC](https://parallel-in-time.org/pySDC/).

+## Results for 2023

+We experimented with compressing parts of the collocation problem, which requires keeping multiple solution-size objects in memory.
+Sansriti Ranjan at Clemson University implemented a version with a cache in [pySDC](https://parallel-in-time.org/pySDC/).
+Once the cache fills up, older objects are compressed and decompressed only when needed.
+She analysed this with lossless compression using zstd for various types of problems and wrote it up in her masters thesis.
+Unfortunately, she was unable to significantly reduce the memory footprint and the computational overhead due to compression was very large.
+We showed in some simple experiments that SDC can still converge to limited accuracy when using lossy compression.
+Continuing Sansriti's work with lossy compression is planned by Jon as this is more promising for reducing the memory requirements.

 ## Visits and meetings

 * Completed: Visit by Mirco Altenbernd to Clemson, Spring 2019 for 2 months.
 * Completed: Present talk at JLESC Meeting in Knoxville, April 2019.
 * Completed: Brief meetup and presented in progress work at SPPEXA workshop in Dresden, October 2019.
+* Completed: Visit by Robert and Thomas to Clemson, Spring 2023 for 1 week.